|

 TROPICAL FISH

-tailfin.
+nose to tailfin.
 Hand enters from underside.
-Row 1: Half-spotted
+Row

 |